bihealth/sodar-core-legacy/docs/source/index.rst

   This part aims at getting you an birds-eye view of SODAR Core and its usage.

 SODAR Core Apps
-  This part documents each (so-called) Django app that ships with SODAR.
+  This part documents each Django app that ships with SODAR.
 As a reminder, in Django development, *apps* are re-useable modules with code for supporting a certain use case.